brett-larson/nerdgraph_interactions/README.md

 - dotenv

 ## .env
-This project is set up to leverage a `.env` file for storing your New Relic User API Key and account number.
+This project is set up to leverage a `.env` file for storing your New Relic User API Key and account number, which are represented by the following variables:
+- NEW_RELIC_API_KEY
+- ACCOUNT_ID